Call Today to Get Started With Your Visa!

 • Medical exam costs vary.

-For how long is the P1A visa valid?
+For how long is This valid?

-P1A visa holders may stay in the United States for as long as required to complete the event, competition, or performance.
+P-1A visa holders may stay in the United States for as long as required to complete the event, competition, or performance.
 However, the initial stay period is capped at five years.
 Extensions may be obtained in increments of five years, though this is capped at 10 years.

 Sweta Khandelwal